Convergence and Near-optimal Sampling for Multivariate Function Approximations in Irregular Domains via Vandermonde with Arnoldi: Univariate Vandermonde with Arnoldi

-\textit{Example 1 (Disjoint Domain)} Approximating $f(x)=x\cos(10x)$ using $M=N^2$ equispaced sample points in a disjoint domain $[-3,-1] \cup [3, 4]$.
+\begin{example} \textbf{(Disjoint Domain)} Approximating $f(x)=x\cos(10x)$ using $M=N^2$ equispaced sample points in a disjoint domain $[-3,-1] \cup [3, 4]$.
 This example challenges the algorithm's ability to handle a disjoint domain.
 We compare the V+A method to the Vandermonde method in the left plot of Figure \ref{1d}.
 Initially, the two approximations give the same error.
-However, the Vandermonde system has an error stagnating at $10^{-4}$ for $N>30$ due to ill-conditioning of $\boldsymbol{A}$, while the V+A method gives an error reduction down to $10^{-10}$ as $N$ increases.
+However, the Vandermonde system has an error stagnating at $10^{-4}$ for $N>30$ due to ill-conditioning of $\A $, while the V+A method gives an error reduction down to $10^{-15}$ as $N$ increases. \end{example}

-\textit{Example 2 (Non-Smooth Function)} Approximating $f(x) = |x|$ in $[-1, 1]$ using $M=N^2\log N$ random sample points.
+\begin{example} \textbf{(Non-Smooth Function)} Approximating $f(x) = |x|$ in $[-1, 1]$ using $M=N^2\log N$ random sample points.
 This example tests the algorithm on approximating a non-smooth function with random uniform sample points.
 Similar to \textit{Example 1}, V+A also yields a much better approximation than the Vandermonde approximation (the middle plot of Figure \ref{1d}).
-The error for V+A is also in line with the error of the best polynomial approximation ($\sim \frac{0.28}{n}$)~\cite{stahl1993best}.
+The error for V+A is also in line with the error of the best polynomial approximation ($\sim \frac{0.28}{n}$)~\cite{stahl1993best}. \end{example}

-\textit{Example 3 (Infinite Domain)} Approximating $f(x)=e^x$ in $[-1000,-0.001]$ using $M=N^2$ logarithmic equispaced points.
-This example focuses on sample points generated by a different measure over a wide interval.
-The Vandermonde method fails for this problem but the V+A algorithm gives a stable error reduction for all degrees (the right plot of Figure \ref{1d}).
+\begin{example} \textbf{(Infinite Domain)} Approximating $f(x)=e^x$ in $[-10^3,-10^{-3}]$ using $M=N^2$ logarithmic equispaced points. {The logarithmic equispaced points are defined as $M$ points in the form of $-10^{\Gamma}$, where $\Gamma$ is chosen as equispaced points in the interval $[-3, 3].$} This example focuses on sample points generated by a different measure over a wide interval.
+The Vandermonde method fails for this problem but the least squares approximation using the V+A algorithm gives a stable error reduction for all $N$ (the right plot of Figure \ref{1d}).
 Unlike some methods used in~\cite[Sec.
-4]{Transplant} which involves a transplantation of the domain, the V+A approximation is carried out directly on $[-1000,-0.001]$.
-This example illustrates that the V+A algorithm is able to adapt to different domains and different discrete measures.
+4]{Transplant} which involves transplantation of the domain, the least squares approximation using V+A Algorithm is carried out directly on $[-10^3,-10^{-3}]$.
+This example illustrates that the V+A algorithm can adapt to different domains and different discrete measures. \end{example}